GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --category=category                 Optional Comma separated string of categories to group tracks

-  --config=config                     Any extra config settings to add to a track. i.e {"defaultrendering": "density"}
+  --config=config                     Any extra config settings to add to a track. i.e {"defaultRendering": "density"}

   --configLocation=configLocation     Write to a certain config.json file.
 Defaults to location/config.json if not
                                       specified